AMReX-Astro/Microphysics/README.md

 There are several core types of microphysics routines hosted here:

-* `rates/`: this contains some common rate routines used by the various `aprox` networks, and could be expanded to contain other collections of rates in the future

 * `eos/`: these are the equations of state.
 All of them use a Fortran derived type `eos_t` to pass the thermodynamic state information in and out.